'Lies are easy to spot too': Woman who went on Tinder date with Grace Millane's killer speaks out

 "I want to share my experience so other women can remove themselves from situations they feel unsafe in."

+The woman recalled her date with the killer at the High Court in Auckland on November 13 but has not spoken to media until today.

-When the two met at Ponsonby's Revelry bar for a beer on a Sunday afternoon, he told the woman that he'd been shopping for a suitcase or a bag with wheels and was frustrated that he couldn't find one big enough to fit all of his sports equipment.
+When the two met at Ponsonby's Revelry bar for a beer on Sunday, December 2 last year, he told the woman that he'd been shopping for a suitcase or a bag with wheels and was frustrated that he couldn't find one big enough to fit all of his sports equipment.

-"He looked like a solid guy who played sport well," she wrote about the 27-year-old.
+At Millane's murder trial, the jury was told that the date was arranged via Tinder and confirmed earlier in the day while Millane lay dead in his apartment.

+The Crown said that when the killer met his date at the Ponsonby bar, he had already put Millane's remains in a suitcase, which he then moved to the boot of a rental car he had hired.

 "It makes me quite sick now to think of what that suitcase was actually used for."